Dr. Mallin's Course Listings

 - Local, state and federal environmental issues and regulatory structure

-During even-numbered years in Spring semester Dr. Mallin teaches Estuarine Biology (BIO 560).
+In even-numbered years in spring semester Dr. Mallin teaches Estuarine Biology (BIO 560).
 This is a 4 hour lecture and laboratory graduate course that discusses the biological, physical, and chemical nature of estuarine systems.
 Subjects include types of estuaries, nutrient cycling in estuaries, terrestrial and marine flora and fauna of estuaries, trophic interactions within estuaries, estuaries as fisheries nursery areas, the ecology of tidal creeks, the pollution of estuaries and policies to protect these systems (syllabus).
 Lectures are held Wednesday evenings from 7:00 – 9:30 pm.
 There are two exams, a paper, and a group project related to the offshore field trip required.
 Several field trips are included, to salt marshes, freshwater tidal marshes, tidal creeks, the Cape Fear River, and the coastal ocean (view photos).